 Quasimodo: Me?
 What am I supposed to do?
 Go out there and rescue the girl from the jaws of death and the whole town cheers like I'm some kind of a hero?!
 She already has her knight in shining armor and it's not me! (sighs) Frollo was right.
 Frollo was right about everything.
 And I'm tired of trying to be something that I'm not.

 The Iron Giant: When Hogarth first encounters the Giant, he witnesses it accidentally tangling itself up in and getting electrocuted by power lines out in a secluded power station after dark.
 Terrified out of his mind, he has a chance to run home through the woods in the dark with no one the wiser, not even the Giant.
-However, as he hears is screaming in pain he realizes that he can't leave it to suffer, and so risks his own personal safety to shut off the power to save its life, despite still thinking its dangerous and having no expectation that it'll notice or feel grateful later.
+However, as he hears it screaming in pain he realizes that he can't leave it to suffer, and so risks his own personal safety to shut off the power to save its life, despite still thinking its dangerous and having no expectation that it'll notice or feel grateful later.
 (Thankfully for Hogarth, itdoes.)

 Moana gives us something sweet at the start.
 Baby Moana is down at the beach and sees a pretty seashell and really wants it, but she sees a little baby turtle scared of the birds trying to eat it as it's trying to get to the water.
 No one would blame her if she were to just get the shell at that age, but Moana grabs a leaf and protects it from the birds, losing the shell in the process.
 This is what makes the ocean choose her.

 The Rescuers has Bernard singing the RAS anthem by himself just outside the meeting hall.
 When Bianca sees him doing that, that is enough proof for her of how deeply he values the organization's ideals.
 Bernard was merely the janitor at the time, and the other representatives/agents who were in the meeting hall were being far less reverent of the anthem.
+Also, it was Bernard who suggested that it wouldn't be safe for Bianca do the mission alone, showing that he cared for her.

 In Sing, Johnny, desperate for the cash to pay his father's bail from prison, secretly breaks into Buster's office to steal the prize money.
 But he changes his mind when he sees Buster's notes on his profile — namely, the "Natural born singer" part.